-Portland Bureau of Transportation (PBOT) resource portal for engineering design and construction, ADA, computer aided drafting (CAD), traffic safety investigations, traffic signals & streetlights, land survey, major structures, specifications & standard drawings.
+Portland Bureau of Transportation (PBOT) resource portal for engineering design and construction, ADA, computer aided drafting (CAD), traffic safety investigations, traffic signals and streetlights, land survey, major structures, specifications, and standard drawings.

 Portland's gas tax and heavy vehicle use tax for fixing our streets and making them safer for all.
 Funds support the work of the Portland Bureau of Transportation (PBOT) to repave streets and fix potholes, build sidewalks, install new signals and streetlights, and much more.

 The Portland Bureau of Transportation (PBOT) supports the Last Thursday Art Walk on Albert Street, helping facilitate a 15-block closure of NE Alberta Street between 15th and 30th Avenue from 6 -9 p.m. on the last Thursday of summer months.
 Visit our community partners’ website to learn about virtual programming in 2020.

 Public parking is managed by the Portland Bureau of Transportation (PBOT), this includes enforcement, reporting illegally parked/abandoned vehicles, long-term parking permits for residents/businesses, SmartPark, payment options, requesting street parking changes, reporting illegal signs and more.